scswan85/pointofsale/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.0

-* System dependencies

-* Configuration
+* Rails version 5.1.6

-* Database creation
+* Database creation `rails db:create`

-* Database initialization
+* Database initialization `rails db:migrate`

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* You can run this locally with the PostgreSQL database or visit the live demo at http://luvpointofsale.herokuapp.com -Click the footer and utilize the staff(user) login of `test@test.com` password: `password` -Or the admin account to add or edit menu items `admintest@test.com` password: `password`